Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: Deep Learning in Wireless Networks

 \subsubsection{Applications}

-Deep reinforcement learning is eminently suitable for supporting the interaction in autonomous systems in terms of a higher level understanding of the visual world, which can be readily applied to a diverse analytically intractable problems in NGWNs.
+Deep reinforcement learning is eminently suitable for supporting the interaction in autonomous systems in terms of a higher level understanding of the visual world, which can be readily applied to a diverse analytically intractable problems in future wireless networks.

 Given the intrinsic advantages of the reinforcement learning in environment in interactive decision making, it may play a significant role in the field of control decision~\cite{zhang2017learning,zhu2017communication}.
 Specifically, Zhang \textit{et al.}~\cite{zhang2017learning} proposed a model-free UAV trajectory control scheme relying on deep reinforcement learning for data collection in smart cities, where a powerful deep CNN was used for extracting the necessary features, while a DQN model was used for decision making.
 Given the sensing region and the related tasks, this algorithm supported efficient route planning for both the UAVs and mobile charging stations involved.
 In~\cite{zhu2017communication}, a deep reinforcement learning aided communication-based train control system was conceived by Zhu \textit{et al.} which jointly optimized the communication handoff strategy and the control functions, while reducing the energy consumption.
 Real channel measurements and real-time train position information were used for training the DQN model, which resulted in optimal communication and control decisions.